 Students wishing to audit a course or to change from credit to audit may do so only with permission of the instructor.
 Each instructor may set attendance conditions for the audit.
-Students not meeting those conditions will be withdrawn from the audit after the semester ends, with the withdrawal date listed on their transcript.
+Students not meeting those conditions will be withdrawn from the audit at the end of the semester when the faculty submit grades, with the withdrawal date listed on their transcript.

-Students who wish to audit or change from credit to audit should get an Audit form from the website.
+- 1. Students who wish to audit or change from credit to audit should get an Audit form from the website. - 2.
+The form must be signed by the professor with any limiting attendance conditions specified.
+The form is then signed by the student's advisor and turned into the Records Office.

-- The form must be signed by the professor with any limiting attendance conditions specified.
-The form is then signed by the student's advisor and turned into the Records Office. - 3.
-The last day to change credit to audit is the same day as the last day to withdraw without academic penalty.
+3. The last day to change credit to audit is the same day as the last day to change course schedule or drop without a grade of W being recorded.